Huegoxaga/notes/music/music.md

 - Triad plurality - are triads that can be found from different major scale.
   - one major and minor chord can be found from three different major scale.
 - Diminished chords don’t have this property since it has a one to one relationship with every major scale.
+- Triads can also add octaves for any one of the three notes, it will still be a triad and its quality will stay the same.

 #### Four-part Chord

-- It has four notes.
+- It has four notes, also known as seventh chord

 | Chord Name          | Composition                             | Chord Symbol                                           |
 | ------------------- | --------------------------------------- | ------------------------------------------------------ |